Volunteer Programs

 Dr. Gegear presenting a bee species at a previous Land Trust pollinator event in July 2022.

-Participate as a citizen scientist volunteer and help digitally record plant-pollinator interactions on Land Trust properties.
-No experience necessary, but a desire to help at-risk species and contribute to a larger body of scientific understanding about pollination systems across Massachusetts and New England will be a plus!
-For a copy of the position description, please click here.
-Email info@concordland.org if you are interested.
+Participate as a community scientist volunteer and help digitally record plant-pollinator interactions on Land Trust properties.
+No experience necessary, but a desire to help at-risk species will be a plus!

->>Learn to identify native bumblebees, butterflies, and local flora.
+>> Learn to identify native bumblebees, butterflies, and local flora.

 Bee ID At Peoples for Pollinators Meadow